gazebo-tooling/action-gz-ci/README.md

 #### APT dependencies

-Be sure to declare all apt-installable dependencies in the following file, one package per line.
+Be sure to declare all apt-installable dependencies in the following files, one package per line.

-`.github/ci/packages-bionic.apt`
+* `.github/ci/packages.apt` : Installed for all versions.
+* `.github/ci/packages-<ubuntu version>.apt` : where `<ubuntu version>` can be
+  bionic, focal, etc. Use these if you need to install different dependencies according to the distribution.

 > The `apt-dependencies` input is deprecated.